marcusbynoe/reading-notes/301/Class2.md

 1. Based off the diagram, it looks like "render" happens first

-2. The `static getDerivedStateFromProps` method is first to be invoked.
+2. Mounting of the constructor

 3. Constructor, Render, componentDidMount, React Updates & componentWillUnmount.

+4. This method is invoked immediately after a component is mounted.
+If you need to load anything using a network request or initialize the DOM, it should go here.

 ## React State Vs Props